vlothec/TRASH/README.md

 --N.max.div x       	# (monomer splitting method) threshold score above which will look for divisions, the lower, the more loose.
 100 by default, meaning the method is turned off.
 Suggested setting when a monomer merging arise is 5.
 --max.N.split x         # (monomer splitting method) max number of N divisions, the higher the longer repeats can be split.
 12 by default
 --smooth.percent x  	# (monomer splitting method) smoothing factor for finding the histogram peaks, the higher the wider.
 2 by default
+--circosplot		# outputs a circos plot, turned off by default since no longer maintained.

 ```